ravendb/ravendb-python-embedded/README.rst

 ========
 Overview
 ========
-Pyravendb-Embedded is a RavenDB  package for running RavenDB in embedded mode.
+Ravendb-Embedded is a RavenDB  package for running RavenDB in embedded mode.

 .. code-block:: python